brimell/rimell-anamorphic/README.md

 Rimell Anamorphic is built around a stronger version of the second approach: the geometry, edge behaviour, chromatic aberration, bloom, flare, ghosts, and vignette all reference a shared virtual lens map where practical.

-It uses an OFX filter architecture so the effect can be applied directly to footage in a host application.
 The current implementation can also take an optional `Depth` clip.
 In DaVinci Resolve, generate the depth plate with Resolve's AI Depth Map tool and connect that output to the Rimell Anamorphic `Depth` input on the OFX node.

-The plugin still infers lens calibration from controls rather than measured lens profiles or STMaps.
+The plugin still infers lens calibration from controls rather than measured lens profiles, OpenLensIO payloads, or STMaps.

 ---

 ## Current Functionality

-Rimell Anamorphic is currently focused on converting normal spherical footage into a stylized, already-desqueezed anamorphic-looking image.
+Rimell Anamorphic is currently focused on converting normal spherical footage into a stylised, already-desqueezed anamorphic-looking image.
 It also includes utility controls for genuine anamorphic source footage, but the main creative path assumes the input was shot spherical.

 The plugin currently implements the following behaviour: